mdcatapult/bio-aurac/README.md

 # Bio-Aurac

-Open sourced Bio-Aurac.
-Contains everything necessary for the user to use Bio-Aurac.
+Bio-Aurac is a web browser plugin designed and created by the Medicines Discovery Catapult (https://md.catapult.org.uk/) to support the scientific and drug discovery community.

 ## Overview
-Bio-Aurac is a web browser plugin that can be used to highlight genes and proteins using the swissprot dataset.
-On a highlighted web page/pdf Bio-Aurac then provides useful tools for the user to explore a gene/protein of interest further.
+The purpose of Bio-Aurac is to facilitate a users literature search.
+This tool can be used to highlight genes and proteins.
+On a highlighted web page/pdf Bio-Aurac then provides useful functionality for the user to explore a gene/protein of interest further.

 ***